sham72942/booking-service/README.md

 ## Overview

 This project implements a Mobile Device Booking System for managing the availability and booking of mobile devices.
 It allows employees to book or return mobile devices for testing purposes.
-This README provides an overview of the project's database design, API endpoints, and JSON models.
+This README provides an overview of the project's database design, API endpoints, and JSON API models.

 ## Database Schema Design